jmcparland/tor-hotspot/edgerouter-config.md

 This document generally defines and walks through relevant configuration details for the Ubiquiti EdgeRouter-X. Separate documents will be provided for configuration of the wireless access and the Raspberry Pi Tor server ("stormbeam," in our example).
 Note that this document details a particular implementation and may need to be adjusted significantly to fit into your network.
 Particular IP & MAC addresses may be obfuscated below.
+This document does _not_ provide instruction in configuring the device, only the values for this particular implementation.
+As always, make changes to your networks with caution.

 Covered here:
 * VLAN Definition